Aki Kumar: Early life, education, and former career

-Kumar was born and grew up in Mumbai, where his parents' upbringing and eclectic tastes—his father spoke Kannada, his mother Telugu—exposed him to a broad range of sounds—everything from rock 'n' roll and pop to the more traditional sounds of Bollywood film scores and Indian classical music.
+Kumar was born and grew up in Mumbai, where his parents' upbringing and eclectic tastes—his father was a Kannadiga, his mother a Telugu—exposed him to a broad range of sounds—everything from rock 'n' roll and pop to the more traditional sounds of Bollywood film scores and Indian classical music.
 In his youth, he studied both keyboards and tabla, and acquired his first harmonica from his father.
 He listened to "everything from Bach to John Denver, from Stevie Wonder to the Police" in addition to music that dominated the Indian subcontinent.

 He moved to the US in 1998 to study computer science, initially in Oklahoma City and then at San Jose State University in Silicon Valley.
 He was first attracted to American oldies radio, and then discovered the blues by visiting nightclubs and bars in the Bay Area.
 Soon after completing a degree, he went to work at Adobe.
 He turned to music full-time after Adobe eliminated his department and laid him off in 2013.